aino/ainojs-animation/README.md

-    animation.resume()               // resumes the animation after pause animation.end()                  // stops and force completes the animation animation.updateTo(newValues)    // updates the destinations while animating (within the same timeline) animation.isAnimating()          // returns true/false if the animation is running animation.destroy()              // kill animation and clear memory
+    animation.resume()               // resumes the animation after pause animation.end()                  // stops and force completes the animation animation.updateTo(newValues)    // updates the destinations while animating (within the same timeline) animation.setValues()            // manually set new values and end the current animation animation.setOptions(options)    // set new options at run-time animation.isAnimating()          // returns true/false if the animation is running animation.destroy()              // kill animation and clear memory